open-ephys/ONI/source/api/liboni/liboni-example.rst

 Acquisition Context Creation
 *****************************************
-Every piece of ONI-complaint host hardware (occupying a single PCIe slot, USB port, etc) is governed by an acquisition context.
+Every piece of ONI-compliant host hardware (occupying a single PCIe slot, USB port, etc) is governed by an acquisition context.
 Contexts are fully described by two parameters: a string specifying the hardware driver and an integer specifying which slot the physical hardware occupies on the host computer.
 Context creation and initialization occurs in two function calls.
-:func:`oni_create_ctx` allocates API-internal resources to hold context state and returns a handle to the context. :func:`oni_init_ctx` loads the required driver, attempts to connect to the hardware (open communication channels), and, finally, obtain a device table that maps the acquisition hierarchy governed by the context.
-So, for instance, to create an initialize an acquisition context to govern a PCIe acquisition card using the `RIFFA
+:func:`oni_create_ctx` allocates API-internal resources to hold context state and returns a handle to the context. :func:`oni_init_ctx` loads the required driver, attempts to connect to the hardware (opens communication channels), and, finally, obtains a device table that maps the acquisition hierarchy governed by the context.
+So, for instance, to create and initialize an acquisition context to govern a PCIe acquisition card using the `RIFFA
 <https://github.com/KastnerRG/riffa>`_ driver, you would use